The SAMATE Project Department of Homeland Security

 The terms metric and measure have some overlap.
 We use measure for more concrete or objective attributes and metric for more abstract, higher-level, or somewhat subjective attributes.
 For instance, lines of code (LOC) is a measure: it is objective and concrete.
 (Unfortunately LOC varies wildly for different implementations of the same algorithm [Schofield 2005].
 Function points (FP) are much better.)
 Robustness, quality (as in "high quality"), and effectiveness are important attributes that we have some consistent feel for, but are hard to define objectively.
 Thus these are metrics.
 Measures, such as faults/FP, are bases for metrics.
 Measures help us approximate less tangible metrics.

-Note that the above definitions differ from those in International Vocabulary of Metrology ...
-(VIM) 3rd edition.
-It says
+The above definitions are not incompatible with those in the International Vocabulary of Metrology ...
+(VIM) 3rd edition, 2012.
+Section 2.1 is the following definition.

 measurement